ubuntu/ubuntu-project-docs/docs/reference/exception-Bind9Updates.rst

 additional due diligence must be done to avoid causing problems for Ubuntu users.
 Prior to merging, version release notes and announcements from upstream must be checked for these changes.
-If any do show up, they should be noted in the bug report and reverted through patches depending on the SRU team's ruling.
+If any do show up, they must be noted in the bug report.
+Also, prior to uploading, discuss with the SRU team as to how to handle the changes.
+This may result in a reversion of the backwards-incompatible changes through patches.

 An example of this situation is a change made by upstream in 9.18.7 and 9.16.33 that broke configuration compatibility for the sake of security.